MananTank/eslint-plugin-validate-jsx-nesting/README.md

 ## Why this validation is important?

-without such validation, When JSX is converted to HTML and rendered in the DOM, the browser will try to fix the invalid nestings ( such as `<hr>` inside `<p>` ) and thus the rendered DOM will have a different structure than the JSX structure.
+Without such validation, When JSX is converted to HTML and rendered in the DOM, the browser will try to fix the invalid nestings ( such as `<hr>` inside `<p>` ) and thus the rendered DOM will have a different structure than the JSX structure.

 This is a big issue for frameworks that rely on JSX rendering the exact same elements in DOM.
 This can lead to unexpected behaviors.

 Validation library
-This babel plugin uses [validate-html-nesting](https://github.com/MananTank/validate-html-nesting) library for validating html element nesting
+This babel plugin uses the [validate-html-nesting](https://github.com/MananTank/validate-html-nesting) library for validating HTML element nesting

 This ESLint plugin works with any framework that uses JSX.